 Download our expert sheet at the top of the page to find out the next deadlines and all the details!

-FATEC Group, expert in automobile fleet management, can advise and support you to analyze your fleet and anticipate the impact of ZFE-m on your fleet.
+FATEC Group, experts in fleet management, can advise and support you in analyzing your fleet and anticipating the impact of low-emission zones (LEZs) on your fleet.

 Contact us